October 2nd 1946

 Defendant Wilhelm Keitel: death by hanging.

-Defendant Ernst Kaltenbrunner: death by hanging.
+Defendant Ernst Kaltenbrunner: death

 Defendant Alfred Rosenberg: death by hanging.